hakaru-dev/tcp/README.md

 Our first step in this process is a *Naive Bayes* (NB) model.
 NB is not specific to text analysis, but is really a class of models; an NB model is one that assumes the features are independent.
 Though this assumption is seldom valid, it leads to great simplification for inference, and the loss of fit relative to a model with more complex dependencies is often surprisingly small.

+In contrast with most other models we'll examine, the NB model presented here is *supervised*.
+We train on a

 ## Quick Start

 The `tcp` repository includes the main `hakaru` repository as a submodule, so cloning requires an additional `--recursive` switch. (see [Git-SCM](https://git-scm.com/book/en/v2/Git-Tools-Submodules) for details)